campbe13/docker-ecq2020/pandocker/README.md

 ## docker registry image repo
 Instructions also in [docker hub for pandocker](https://hub.docker.com/r/dawsoncollege2020/pandocker)
 ## create & run the container image
-You will first have to clone this repo and cd into this directory, the build assumes the Dockerfile is in the current working directory.
+You will first have to clone this repo and cd into this directory, the build assumes the Dockerfile is in the current working directory. check the [Makefile](Makefile) for version info etc.
-1. build `make build`
+1. `make build`
-2. make run
+2. `make run`
 ### docker commands
 see  [common docker commands](../docker-usage-overview/DOCKERCMDS.md)
 ### docker-compose commands